ethereum/EIPs/EIPS/eip-draft_gas_stations_network.md

     * The transaction's recipient contract will accept this transaction when submitted, by calling `RelayHub.can_relay()`, a view function, which checks the recipient's `may_relay`, also a view function, stating whether it's willing to accept the charges).
     * The transaction nonce matches `RelayHub.nonces[sender]`.
+    * The relay address in the transaction matches Relay's address.
     * The transaction's recipient has enough ETH deposited in `RelayHub` to pay the transaction fee.
     * Relay has enough ETH to pay for the gas required by the transaction.
 * If any of Relay's checks fail, it returns an error to sender, and doesn't proceed.